When Adding Devices for the First Time

 Important Information When Adding Devices

 LoRaWAN devices may behave differently from one manufacturer to another.
-After adding a new device, it may take some time to join the network and begin receiving data.
-This can range from less than a minute to as long as several minutes.
 If your device does not try all 8 sub-bands, then you will need to ensure it is trying to communicate on the correct sub-band, which is sub-band 2.

 MSB vs LSB; and using the Correct Endianness